hubertrybka/profis/README.md

 * 'smiles' - SMILES strings of known ligands in canonical format.

-* 'fps' - Klekota&Roth or Morgan (radius=2, nBits=2048) fingerprints of the ligands.
+* 'fps' (optional) - Molecular fingerprints of the ligands. **This column is optional, as later you will be able to generate those from SMILES**.
-  The fingerprints have to be saved as ordinary python lists, in **dense format** (a list of ints designating the indices of **active bits** in the original fingerprint).
+  The fingerprints have to be saved as ordinary python lists, in dense format (a list of ints designating the indices of active bits in the original fingerprint).
-  For a Python function to convert sparse molecular fingerprints into dense format, see src.utils.finger.sparse2dense.

 * 'activity' - Activity class (True, False).
 By default, we define active compounds as those having Ki value <= 100nM and inactive as those of Ki > 100nM.